Ameneh Bahrami: Trial and response

 Bahrami testified against Movahedi at his trial.
 She informed the court that she desired "to inflict the same life on him that he inflicted on me".
 She requested that twenty drops of acid be dropped in his eyes.

 Tehran's deputy public prosecutor, Mahmoud Salarkia, defended the punishment.
 "If this sentence is properly publicized in the media, it will stop the repetition of such incidents," he said.
 "Awareness of punishment has a huge deterrent effect in stopping social crimes."
 Human rights advocates strongly criticized the punishment.

 The punishment was due to be carried out on April 15, 2009, Movahedi's appeal was rejected by the court, although the blinding did not take place that year.

 A new punishment date of May 14, 2011, was revealed, but again the punishment was not carried out and was postponed indefinitely.
 On July 31, 2011, Ameneh forgave and pardoned her attacker, stating that she did so for her country.

-Mohavedi stated that if he were to be blinded, the authorities should also "empty out" Bahrami's eyes to ensure that she could not secretly see.
+Movahedi stated that if he were to be blinded, the authorities should also "empty out" Bahrami's eyes to ensure that she could not secretly see.